Sw4mpf0x/Kraken/README.md

 admin:2wsxXSW@

-Password change and add user functionality can be found at http://localhost:8000/admin
+User management functionality can be found at http://localhost:8000/admin

 ##  Detailed Installation Steps, Usage, and Troubleshooting

-Please visit the [wiki](https://github.com/Sw4mpf0x/Kraken/wiki) for more detailed information
+Please visit the [wiki](https://github.com/Sw4mpf0x/Kraken/wiki) for more detailed information.